zmap/zmap/CONTRIBUTING.md

 - When squash-merging, put the PR number in the commit title.
 GitHub does this automatically in the web interface.
-Condense the commit messages down to a single messsage; often this can just be the commit message from the first commit in a PR.
+Condense the commit messages down to a single message; often this can just be the commit message from the first commit in a PR.
 Follow the commit formatting guidelines [here][guidelines].

 [kernelguide]: https://www.kernel.org/doc/Documentation/process/coding-style.rst